CoRank: LLM-Based Compact Reranking with Document Features for Scientific Retrieval: Preliminary Analysis

 Among these features, \textit{sections}, \textit{keywords}, and \textit{pseudo queries} have multiple elements for each document.
-To reduce noise and focus on the most relevant content, we apply an adaptive selection strategy at inference time.
+To reduce noise and focus on the most relevant content, we apply an adaptive selection strategy during inference time.
 We compute dense embedding similarities between the query and each extracted element and retain only the most relevant: 5 keywords (from 30), 1 pseudo query (from 20), and 1 section (from 3).
 This improves content relevance while minimizing token overhead.
-Ablation of this strategy can be found in Section~\ref{sec: ablation}.

 However, relying on a single feature often lacks representational power.
 For example, using only the category tends to be too coarse-grained and offers limited discriminative ability, while keywords alone may lack sufficient context or background information.
 To address this, we represent each document using \textit{combinations} of features.
 Specifically, we explore the following four configurations of different overall granularities.